Rtwotwo/AutoDrive/benchmark/README.md

 This directory defines the submission format for the AutoDrive Research Hub leaderboard.
 The platform aggregates results from public benchmarks without converting incompatible protocols into a single score.

+## Benchmark Categories

+The catalog in `data/benchmarks.json` is organized into four groups so that results can be read in the context of their evaluation protocol:

+- **Closed-Loop Planning:** Bench2Drive, nuPlan, and CARLA Leaderboard 2.0 evaluate interactive or reactive driving in simulation.
+- **Open-Loop and Non-Reactive Planning:** NAVSIM and nuScenes Planning use log-based or non-reactive evaluation; interpret their scores separately from interactive closed-loop results.
+- **VLA and Driving Reasoning:** DriveLM and Reason2Drive evaluate language-grounded scene understanding and reasoning.
+- **Reliability and Robustness:** DriveBench evaluates driving VLM behavior under varied and degraded inputs.

 ## Submission Contents

 Copy `submissions/example.json` and rename it to the entry's unique `id`.
 A submission must include: